Clackamas Community College

 Introduction to the basic ideas and tools of the engineering profession.
 An exploration of career and education options within the field, and the skills needed to achieve career goals.
 Methods of engineering analysis, design, and problem solving culminating in a design project.
 The class will cover all facets of engineering design, including background research, requirement specification and prioritization, development, prototype construction, testing, and evaluation for future redesigns.

-Prerequisite Or Corequisite: MTH-111Z or higher
+Prerequisite or Corequisite: MTH-111Z or higher

 ENGR-112 Engineering Programming